Sangarshanan/implementing-basic-concepts-and-algorithms/README.md

 ## Logistic Regression from scratch

-Solving a classification problem using Logistic regression
+Implementing a Logistic regression model from scratch for solving a classification problem (One layer NN)